gherking/.github/profile/README.md

 * You can use the [gherking](https://github.com/gherking/gherking) (✔ v2.0.0 released) CLI tool (and the precompilers below) to build a precompiler for your feature files, adding more logic and **magic 🌈** to your feature files.

 ## Our precompilers

-*As we are currently in progress of releaseing the new GherKing, you can find the status of the GPC releases below as well.*

 * **For Loop** - [gpc-for-loop](https://github.com/gherking/gpc-for-loop) (✔ v1.0.0 released)<!-- @6ai --> - to loop scenarios and scenario outlines in order to repeat them.
 * **Macro** - [gpc-macro](https://github.com/gherking/gpc-macro) (✔ v1.0.0 released)<!-- @moni --> - to create and execute macros.